Fashion Illustration Inspiration from Print and Digital Collections

 If you have ever sketched a triangular skirt on a stick figure, or maybe a pair of snappy sneakers, a hand wearing a glove, or the design of your prom dress, you have entered the world of fashion illustration.
 As we all (or most of us) get dressed every day, clothes are a part of our world that are ubiquitous and necessary, but also allow for creativity and a reflection of culture.
 There are a number of books in our collections to help you fine tune your fashion drawing style (listed below), but have you also seen our digital collections of original hand colored and reproduced fashion illustrations?

 Ready-to-wear collections were the specialty of two Seventh Avenue fashion firms, André Studios and Creators Studios.
 These firms created sketches copying contemporary fashions shown on the runways of Paris and in the department stores of New York in the early to mid-twentieth century.
-The Art and Picture Collection has a unique set of these drawings made available in person at the Mid-Manhattan Library, or online through the Digital Collection.
+The Picture Collection has a unique set of these drawings made available in person in Room 100 at the Stephen A. Schwarzman Building, or online through the Digital Collection.
 Beyond the images you can access through our digital collections, we have a large reference collection of illustrations, some still bound in large black volumes, from the 1930s through the 1980s.

 André Fashion Studios was a company based here in New York that made drawings and sketches of the latest runway fashions in Europe by major designers and then sold books of these sketches on subscription basis to clothing manufacturers in the United States and Canada.
 The clothing manufacturers would create similar looks from the sketches of the runway fashions to sell at a more affordable price point through a local department store.
 André Studios was active from 1930 through 1974 and was run by the team of Pearl Levy Alexander, who created the drawings, and Leonard Schwartzbach, who acted as salesman.
 Pearl’s signature is recognizable on many of the drawings in the collection.
 André’s specialty was in ladies coats and suits, and children’s coats.
 The studio produced an amazing amount of work, about 20 sketches a week for most of the year.
 And, lucky for us, thousands of these drawings are now safely kept by a few institutions here in NY: the New York Public Library Picture Collection, the Special Collections and FIT Archives of the Fashion Institute of Technology, the Kellen Design Archives for Parsons: The New School for Design, Yeshiva University Museum and the Brooklyn Museum.